5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - **Option 1**: Go to `System/Library/CoreServices/Menu Extras` and double-click on `Eject.menu`.
 This adds an Eject button Icon to the Menu Bar.
 - **Option 2**: Press and hold the `INS` button (right below the Power Button) until the Eject Icon appears on the screen and the CD tray opens.
 </details>

+### Fixing issues with AirportBrcmFixup (Broadcom WiFi Cards only)

+I've noticed recently that a lot of crash reports for `com.apple.drive.Airport.Brcm4360.0` and `com.apple.iokit.IO80211Family` are being generated (located under /Library/Logs/CrashReporter/CoreCapture).

+This issue seems to be related to Smart Connect.
+It' is a feature of WiFi routers which support 2,4 gHz and 5 gHz networks.
+It makes the WiFi card automatically switch between both network types depending on the signal quality.
+I've read that turning off Smart Connect might resolve the issue.
+So far, this seems to do the trick but it has to be monitored a little longer to tell if this really fixes it.

 ## CPU Benchmark